 - Access the underside of your desk

-- Check again after one week (bolts settle under load)
+- Re-check after one week (bolts settle under load)

-Don’t just tighten the obvious ones.
-Check the bolts where the legs attach to the frame, the bolts holding the desktop to the frame, and any motor mount hardware.
+Don’t just hit the obvious ones.
+The bolts where legs attach to the frame and where the desktop attaches to the frame are the ones that loosen first.
 People often find one completely loose bolt that was causing the entire problem.

 2. Level the Feet

-A one-millimeter tilt at the base translates to significant wobble at the desktop.
-Physics amplifies small errors over 45-50 inches of height.
+A one-millimeter tilt at the base becomes significant wobble at 45–50 inches of standing height.
+Physics amplifies small errors over the full height of the frame.

 What to do:

-- Adjust the leveling glides on each foot (most desks have these — they screw in or out)
+- Adjust the leveling glides on each foot — they screw in or out

-- Re-check with level on the desktop itself
+- Re-check with a level placed on the desktop itself

 3. Position Against a Wall

-The simplest stability upgrade.
-Push the desk’s rear edge against a wall and the wall becomes a free structural brace.
+Push the desk’s rear edge flush against a wall and the wall becomes a free structural brace.
+This prevents lateral movement entirely on one axis.

 - For corner placement, brace two sides